FindArticles FindArticles

 FindArticles > News > Technology

-Google Pixel back in global top 5 premium phones
+Google Pixel returns to global top 5 premium phones.

 SHARE

-Google’s Pixel lineup has rocketed back into the global top five premium smartphones, marking a sharp turnaround in a segment defined by fierce brand loyalty and high expectations.
-Counterpoint Research reports that Google’s premium shipments (devices priced above $600) grew 105% year over year in the first half, propelled by the Pixel 9 series and a clear “AI-first” pitch that’s connecting with buyers.
+Google’s Pixel line re-emerged in the top five premium smartphones globally at a time when such models are struggling, a category known for fierce brand loyalty and high expectations.
+Google’s high-end shipments (devices priced at over $600) jumped 105% year-over-year in the first half, driven by the Pixel 9 series as well as a clear “AI-first” sales pitch that seems to be resonating with buyers, according to Counterpoint Research.

 Table of Contents